isg-software/progresspie/README.md

 #### Dynamically updating pies

-//TODO describe setupProgressPie() method!
+The default usage is to have some static percent values (or even other kinds of values which can be transformed to a percent value using a value adapter function, see options / examples) and to insert pie graphs visualizing those values.

+But of course your values might get updated (via JavaScript).
+If that happens, the derived pie charts are not automatically updated too, but your script code updating the values has to trigger a pie update as well.

+In fact, the existing SVG code does not really get updated (meaning: modified), but completely replaced by a newly generated SVG image.

+In order to redraw a pie, you _might_ simply use usual `$(target).progressPie({options...})` call, repeating the options all over.
+But _if_ you do that, pay attention to the `update` option: If you leave it set to false, existing graphics won't be replaced, but only missing graphics will be drawn:

-* In default mode (value is content of element and SVG gets prepended (or appended) to this content) a dynamic value update is usually achieved by:
+* In default mode (i.e. your value is content of an HTML element and the SVG gets prepended (or appended) to this content) a dynamic value update is usually achieved by:
-	* overwriting the content with a new value (effectively removing a previously rendered pie) and
+	* overwriting the content with a new value, effectively removing the previously rendered pie, and
-	* re-calling the plug-in to render any missing pies (option `update: false`).
+	* re-calling the plug-in to render any missing pies.
+Since the content replacement has already removed the previous pie from the document, the `update` option may stay set to false (default value).
-* In attribute value mode (the number is not visible but present as an attribute to the element whose content usually—but not necessarily—consists only of the pie), an update is best achieved by:
+* In `valueData` or `valueAttr` mode (the number is not visible but present as an attribute to the element whose content usually—but not necessarily—consists only of the pie), an update is best achieved by:
-	* overwriting the value attribute and
+	* overwriting the value data (using jQuery's `data()` function) or attribute and
 	* re-calling the plug-in with option `update: true`.

+But usually, the options should stay constant and only the displayed value changes.
+In this case, it's best not to repeat the options with each update call.

+Therefore, the _recommended_ way is to setup the options once before first drawing the pie(s) (using the `setupProgressPie()` function) and then to redraw it (them) by only calling the parameterless `progressPie()` function (see section Basics above).
+If you do that, you also don't have to bother thinking about the `update` option: When you use `setupProgressPie()` and don't specify the `update` option, it automatically defaults to true, meaning each parameterless `progressPie()` call will update existing pies.

+Have a look at the examples page to see updates in action.

+Since version 2.0.0, updates may also use transitions, such that the update triggers an animation smoothly increasing (or decreasing) the pie or ring chart's state starting from the old value (before the update) and ending with the current value.
+(SMIL animations are not supported by all browsers, especially neither Microsoft Internet Explorer nor Edge support them.
+The charts will sill be updated on those browsers, only the animation will be missing.)
+To use animation, simply add the `animate` option, maybe combined with the `animateColor` option, see above, to the setup.

+See the separate `examplesAnimation.html` page for demonstration.

 #### Overwriting default options